Last updated on 23 June 2021

 The Government's advice is to self-isolate if:

-you have symptoms of coronavirus (COVID-19) infection, or if you have received a positive test result
+you have COVID-19 symptoms, or if you have received a positive test result

-you have symptoms that may be caused by coronavirus (COVID-19) but are waiting are waiting for a test result, or if you have not been tested and do not require hospital treatment, you must remain at home you are well
+you have symptoms that may be caused by COVID-19 but are waiting are waiting for a test result, or if you have not been tested and do not require hospital treatment, you must remain at home you are well

-someone you live with or someone in your support bubble shows symptoms that may be caused by coronavirus (COVID-19)
+someone you live with or someone in your support bubble shows symptoms that may be caused by COVID-19

 you've been told you've been in contact with someone who tested positive.

-If you need to self-isolate you should do so for 10 days.
+If you need to self-isolate you should do so for ten days.